hexolan/development/docs/README.md

 ### Using [Kubernetes](https://kubernetes.io/):

-*TODO: finalise documentation*
+The application can be deployed to Kubernetes using [Skaffold](https://skaffold.dev/):

+> skaffold run

-When deploying to Kubernetes, you will need to deploy Redis, Postgres and Mongo instances off cluster and adjust your configuration.
+Note that when deploying to Kubernetes, you will need to have deployed Redis, Postgres and Mongo instances off cluster and adjusted your configuration for the services.

 ### Using [Docker](https://www.docker.com/):

-*TODO: finalise documentation*
+The application can be easily deployed with [Docker Compose](https://docs.docker.com/compose/) using the following command from the root directory:

+> docker compose up

 When deploying using Docker Compose, the default container configuration (exposed as environment variables in [docker-compose.yaml](/docker-compose.yaml)) can be left as is.